gvalkov/tailon/README.md

 * Add ability to change font family and size.

-* Windows support (can use one of the tail implementations in go)
+* Windows support (can use one of the Go tail implementations).

 * Implement [wtee].

-* Handling of stderr!
+* Stderr is streamed to the client, but it is not handled at the moment.

 ### Testing